 — Language Skills: How They Cause Difficulties with Theory of Mind, Problem Solving, and More • Kathy Dow-Burger, CCC-SLP, Speech-Language Pathologist/ Associate Clinical Professor, University of Maryland – College Park

-— Making Meaningful Connections with Others • Dr. Edward Hallowell, Board-certified Child & Adult Psychiatrist, NY Times Best-Selling Author, world-renowned speaker, and founder of The Hallowell Centers
+— The Importance of Making Meaningful Connections • Dr. Edward Hallowell, Board-certified Child & Adult Psychiatrist, NY Times Best-Selling Author, world-renowned speaker, and founder of The Hallowell Centers

-— How Emotions Influence Your Child With Autism/Asperger’s • Sarah Wayland, PhD, Internationally Acclaimed Speaker, RDI® Consultant, Parent Coach, Special Needs Care Navigator
+— The Foundations of Connection and How to Teach Them • Sarah Wayland, PhD, RDI® Consultant, Parent Coach, Special Needs Care Navigator, Internationally Recognized Speaker

-— Teaching Social Skills Using the PEERS® Curriculum • Caron Starobin, LCSW-C, Individual, Couple, Family, and Group Therapist at Starobin Counseling, LLC
+— Teaching Social Skills Using the PEERS® Curriculum • Caron Starobin, LCSW-C, & Jamell White, PhD, LCSW-C - Therapists and Certified PEERS® Instructors

 School, Work & Beyond